Warek-PAD/core/README.md

 Banking is a critical component of any society, and is tightly involved in any kind of business activities and money flow.
 It is extremely important to be reliable, fault-tolerant and fast.
 If it had a classic monolithic architecture, the entire system would risk shutting down, and create major problems in economy as well at global level as per person.
 If a microservice falls otherwise, it can either be quickly restarted, or be disconnected and let other instances of the same service seamlessly handle the request (load balancing).
 Also, the critically loaded services can be horizontally scaled, ensuring performance and thus reliability of the whole system.
-Also microservices allow separate teams to develop some functionality, allowing more efficient how improvements and adding new features to the solution.
+Also, microservices allow separate teams to develop some functionality, allowing more efficient how improvements and adding new features to the solution.

 ### Similar projects